SOREL-GmbH/sorel_connect_ha/README.md

 ## Requirements

 - Home Assistant Core 2023.1 or later
+- **MQTT integration configured in Home Assistant** (recommended) OR access to an external MQTT broker
 - MQTT broker (e.g., Mosquitto) accessible to your Sorel devices

    **Authentication is required for Sorel devices to connect to the MQTT broker.**